Enabling Exchange Scheduling in single-use VMRs

 Add-in requests aliases

 When a user activates the Pexip VMR Scheduling for Exchange add-in from within their Outlook client meeting request, the add-in sends a request to the reverse proxy or Conferencing Node identified by the Add-in server FQDN field.
-If a reverse proxy is used, it will forward the request on to an appropriate Conferencing Node.
-The Conferencing Node then forwards the request to the Management Node and asks for an alias for the VMR to be used for the meeting.
-If no Conferencing Node can be contacted at this stage, the user will get a message in the add-in pane of their client informing them that the add-in is not available.
+If a reverse proxy is used, it forwards the request on to an appropriate Conferencing Node.
+The Conferencing Node then forwards the request to the Management Node and asks for an alias for the VMR to use for the meeting.
+If no Conferencing Node can be contacted at this stage, the user sees a message in the add-in pane of their client informing them that the add-in is not available.

 Management Node generates aliases and join instructions